Floorp-Projects/Floorp/remote/doc/Usage.md

   * and the __target__, which is the web document being debugging.

-The remote agent is not currently part of the default Firefox build.
+The remote agent currently only ships with builds of [Firefox Nightly] and is __not enabled by default__.
+To enable it, you must flip the [`remote.enabled` preference] to true.
-To self-service a build with it built in, you should follow the [_Building_] steps in the developer documentation.

-To check if your Firefox binary comes with the remote agent built in, you can look in its help message for this:
+To check if your Firefox binary has the remote agent enabled, you can look in its help message for this:

 	% ./firefox -h
 	…